yosefk/checkedthreads/README.md

 **$CT_RAND_SEED**: a seed for order-randomizing schedulers (shuffle & valgrind).

 **$CT_RAND_REV**: if non-zero, each random index permutation will be reversed.
-Useful because an order and its reverse are sufficient to make a load-after-store sequence out of any store-after-load sequence (why *that* is useful is explained in the next section, which also shows how to set these env vars in order to detect races.)
+When it's useful is explained in the next section.

 How race detection works
 ========================